 He purchased Itchen Stoke House (Hants) in 1949.

 He died aged 93 on 12 June 1991; his will has not been traced.
 His wife died 9 May 1981; her will was proved 2 April 1982 (estate £935,455).

 (1.1) Hon.
 Lucinda Mary Louise (k/a Lucy) Baring (b.
 1956), born 20 October 1956; educated at North Foreland Lodge, Aiglon College (Switzerland) and University of London; lives at Itchen Stoke House (Hants); married, 1978, Hon.
 Michael John Wilmot Malet Vaughan (b.
 1948), second son of John David Malet Vaughan, 8th Earl of Lisburne, and has issue one son and two daughters;

-(1.2) Hon.
-Mark Francis Robert Baring (b.
-1958), born 17 August 1958; educated at Eton and Christ Church, Oxford; director of Thornhill Investment Management Ltd. 2002-09; trustee of Baring Foundation, 2003-15; lives at Abbotstone, near Alresford (Hants); married, 29 October 1983, Miranda Caroline, second daughter of Capt.
+(1.2) Mark Francis Robert Baring (b.
+1958), 8th Baron Ashburton, born 17 August 1958; educated at Eton and Christ Church, Oxford; director of Thornhill Investment Management Ltd. 2002-09; trustee of Baring Foundation, 2003-15; succeeded his father as 8th Baron Ashburton, 6 October 2020; lives at Abbotstone, near Alresford (Hants); married, 29 October 1983, Miranda Caroline, second daughter of Capt.
 Charles St. John Graham Moncrieff of Easter Elcho (Perths.), and has issue two sons and two daughters;

 (1.3) Hon.
 Rose Theresa Baring (b.
 1961), born 7 December 1961; educated at St Mary's, Calne, Marlborough College and St. Andrews University; married, Oct-Dec 1994, Barnaby Hugh Rogerson (b.
 1960), second son of Cdr.
 Keither Rogerson RN, and had issue two daughters;